likicv/usysml-test-cases/README.md

 ## uSysML

-uSysML refers to two things: in the narrow sense, to a subset of SysML v2 keywords and behaviors; in the broader sense, 'uSysML' refers to the collection of test cases developed under this GitHub project.
+The uSysML project (‘micro SysML’) aims to develop test cases relevant for learning and implementation of the SysML v2 specification. uSysML refers to two things: in the narrow sense, to a subset of SysML v2 keywords and behaviors; in the broader sense, 'uSysML' refers to the collection of test cases developed under this GitHub project.

 The purpose of uSysML versioning is to define a scope that will limit considerations required for the development of test cases.
 The currently planned uSysML versions and their scope are shown in the table below:

 | uSysML version | Scope | Status |